litvem/ASL_Tramslator/README.md

-## Name
+## Project name
-ASL translator tool
+**ASL Translator tool**

 ## Description
-The ASL translator is an advanced technological tool that leverages deep learning and computer vision techniques by using a camera to detect ASL gestures, including movements of hands, head, and facial expression, and translating them to written text, either in real-time, or based on a pre-recorded video file.
+The **ASL Translator** is an advanced technological tool that leverages deep learning and computer vision techniques by using a camera to detect ASL gestures, including movements of hands, head, and facial expression, and translating them to written text, either in real-time, or based on a pre-recorded video file.<br>
 At the same time, the ASL translator provides a restricted access section, accessible only using administrator credentials, which is used to manage the translation model.
-In this section, the site administrators can see data about existing trained models (i.e. date of training, and train and test accuracy), can select which model is currency active, and have the ability to train a new model by providing additional data points.
+In this section, the site administrators can see data about existing trained models (i.e. date of training, and train and test accuracy), can select which model is currency active, and have the ability to train a new model by providing additional data points. <br>
 This tool is designed to facilitate communication for individuals who are hard of hearing with others who are not familiar with sign language.
 We use an LSTM deep learning model for designing this tool and the model is trained with [MS-ASL Dataset](https://www.microsoft.com/en-us/download/details.aspx?id=100121).

 ## Tech stack